dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson3_functions_domain_range.md

 ## What You're Teaching

-This guide provides everything you need to teach your teenager about functions, domain, and range in a way that's engaging and relevant.
+This guide provides everything you need to know about functions, domain, and range in a way that's engaging and relevant.
 Each section includes:
 - Clear explanations with everyday language
-- Real-world examples relevant to teenagers
+- Real-world examples relevant to you
 - Step-by-step activities to illustrate concepts
 - Questions to check understanding and deepen learning